NoroffFEU/development-platforms/src/content/docs/cms/headless-cms-case-study.md

 ## Market alternatives and their standout features

-According to GPT-4, there are currently over 80 different providers of headless CMS to choose from.
-Far too many to include in this study, but here are some of the most popular, and their most important features.
+These are some of the most popular providers of headless CMS, as per winter 2024.

 **Decap CMS:**
 Formerly known as Netlify CMS, Decap supports different Git platform APIs.
 It works with a host of static site generators, and offers authorization through Github, Gitlab, or Bitbucket and JSON web tokens, providing a secure and convenient way to manage access to the CMS.